mainlp/mainlp.github.io/_pages/thesis.md

 a person's next occupation based on their resume.
 [See references of MultiSkill project](https://mainlp.github.io/projects/#multiskill).
 See also [Bhola et al., 2020](https://aclanthology.org/2020.coling-main.513.pdf), [Gnehm et al. 2021](https://www.zora.uzh.ch/id/eprint/230653/1/2022.nlpcss_1.2.pdf), [our own ESCOXLM-R model](https://aclanthology.org/2023.acl-long.662.pdf) and the [Karrierewege dataset](https://arxiv.org/pdf/2412.14612). **Level: BSc or MSc.**
-- :hourglass_flowing_sand: *Climate Change Insights through NLP*.
+- *Climate Change Insights through NLP*.
 Climate change is a pressing issue internationally that is receiving more and more attention everyday.
 It is influencing regulations and decision-making in various parts of society such as politics, agriculture, business, and it is discussed extensively on social media.
 For students